Saturday, 27 December 2025

 Oceanwide Day 14; South Atlantic - South Georgia to Ushuaia

 Today really was a slow day as we continued across the ocean towards Ushuaia.
-Birds were quite slim pickings, with a few Snowy Albatross the only species of note that we realty observed.
+Birds were quite slim pickings, with a few Snowy Albatross the only species of note that we really observed.
 Cetaceans were at even more of a premium, with a single unidentified dolphin fin being the only sighting.
 For the excitement of entering new waterways on our unexpected return to Ushuaia, it has so far only compounded the rather disappointing end to our adventure.

 Tuesday, 9 December 2025